Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 However, given that global usage of IE is < 1.6% *and* Microsoft just announced that they are retiring IE completely, I've chosen to ignore this, as I don't imagine any of my target audience will be using IE.

-Safari v9 and before also doesn't support CSS3 variables, but again usage of these old browsers are low, and it is unlikely that web development employers are using such old software.
+Safari v9 and earlier also do not support CSS3 variables, but again usage of these old browsers is low, and it is unlikely that web development employers are using such old software.

 ### 3. [Can I use?](https://caniuse.com/usage-table)

 I used this during testing to work out why my website looked so bad on older versions of safari and IE. CSS3 variables were to blame.
 My website colour variables are supported by 94.75% of browsers globally, according to "Can I use?".

-## Attribution
+# Attribution

 #### [Will Chow's jQuery Code.](https://jsfiddle.net/wilchow/4hzenxkh/)
 The jQuery code I used and altered to display the Work History Timeline information on hover/click.